dartmouth-dltg/aspace_content_warnings/README.md

 In addition the locales should be updated with new translations for the warning label an the default description associated with the tag.
-To edit the label translation, please edit `frontend/locales/enumeratons.en.yml` and add a new `key:vaue` pair to
+To edit the label translation, please edit `frontend/locales/enumeratons.en.yml` and add a new `key:value` pair to
 ```
 en:
   enumerations: